hello-wp/hello-charts/readme.md

 ## Multiple Chart Types

-Content creator can choose for four different chart types, right from within the block editor.
+Content creators can choose from four different chart types, right from within the block editor.
 These chart types are:

 - Pie chart
 - Bar (and column) chart